Alliance Between ‘Survivor’ Castaways Rick & David Fractures

 — JEFF BRANDT (@jtbrandt23) April 4, 2019

-A few thought Rick should have gotten the idol back from David before they discussed game play.
+A few thought Rick should have gotten the idol back from David before they discussed gameplay.
 Others were just sad to see the fractures forming in the bromance.